Renault, Nissan in board meetings before expected new Ghosn indictment

 Ghosn and senior Nissan director Greg Kelly have been charged in Japan with failing to disclose $43 million in additional compensation for 2010-15 that Ghosn had arranged to be paid later.

-Both men deny that the deferred compensation agreements were illegal or required disclosure.
+Both men deny the deferred compensation agreements were illegal or required disclosure.

 Ghosn, who remains in detention, is likely to be formally charged with aggravated breach of trust for temporarily transferring personal investment losses to Nissan in 2008, and for understating his compensation for three more years through 2018, a person with knowledge of the matter said earlier.